 The Shahi mosque in Khatu features the processional stairway and elevated platform familiar to temples, a form which was to become something of a leitmotif for Indian mosques in a way not seen across the wider Islamic world.
 The mosque dates from some point in the late twelfth to early thirteenth centuries and has the standard double stacked reused column format for the prayer hall, with reused corbelled domes above.
 It has one of the finest of the early marble polylobed arched mihrab, which unlike the rest of the construction elements was newly-carved for the purpose, with Qur’an 9, 18-22 in cursive script around the edge.
 The Shahi mihrab is very similar to the one at the Adhai din ka Jhompara Mosque in Ajmer and is likely to have been produced in the same workshop (figure 3).

 Located a little further east and south is the Charasi Kambah mosque in Kaman, which is among the earliest of the surviving monuments built in India under Ghurid occupation.
 The name simply means 84 columns, and it was built in 600/1204.
-A case has been put forward for the patron having been Maliq Bahā al-Dīn Tughrul, one of Muḥammad Ghūri’s generals, however the date makes it more likely to have been built under the patronage of Aybek.
+A case has been put forward for the patron having been Malik Bahā’ al-Dīn Tughrul, one of Muḥammad Ghūri’s generals, however the date makes it more likely to have been built under the patronage of Aybek.
 It has an example of a rectangular mihrab niche, as seen in most of the early Indian mosques, but there is only one, as opposed to the multiple niches seen in most other early mosques in India.
 In addition, the Charasi Kambah has the earliest surviving minbar in India (figure 4).
 This structural element is an example of the translation of a wood structure developed in Iran and the Levant into stone in India, showing that forms and decoration developed in multiple media across the Islamic world were replicated and integrated into stone.